dermotduffy/frigate-hass-card/README.md

 * `4 / 3` or `4:3`: Default fullscreen ratio.
 * `<W>/<H>` or `<W>:<H>`: Any arbitrary aspect-ratio.

+<a name="aspect-ratios"></a>

+#### Aspect Ratio

+The card can show live cameras, stored events (clip or snapshot) and an event gallery (clips or snapshots).
+Of these [views](#views), the gallery views have no intrinsic aspect-ratio, whereas the other views have the aspect-ratio of the media.

+The card aspect ratio can be changed with the `dimensions.aspect_ratio_mode` and `dimensions.aspect_ratio` options described above.

+If no aspect ratio is specified or available, but one is needed then `16:9` will be used by default.

 #### Example aspect ratio configuration

 Have the card aspect-ratio dynamically follow the last loaded media, but use `4:3` as the default when there is no such media: